kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/getting_started_with_tensorflow-gpu.md

 no longer provided in Anaconda channels.
 You could have it downloaded and installed by executing `pip install tensorflow-cpu` and see what will happen.
 Two more comments in the post are worth mentioning, i.e.
-- From TensorFlow version 2.0 onward, these libraries are not separated, and you could simply install TensorFlow to make use of GPUs, supposed that you have GPU hardware and appropriate CUDA/cuDNN installed.
+- From TensorFlow version 2.0 onward, these libraries are not separated, and you could simply install TensorFlow to make use of GPUs, supposing that you have GPU hardware and appropriate CUDA/cuDNN installed.
 - Under a conda environment, installation of CUDA/cuDNN will automatically be done using `conda install tensorflow`, but `pip install tensorflow` won't so that you've got to install them manually.